A Brief History of the Texas Rangers

 Hamer trailed Bonnie and Clyde for 102 days.
-Finally, Hamer and other officers, including former Ranger B.M.Gau lt, caught up with the dangerous duo in Louisiana's Bienville Parish.
+Finally, Hamer and other officers, including former Ranger Manny Gault, caught up with the dangerous duo in Bienville Parish, Louisiana.
 The officers had hoped to take the outlaws alive, but when the pair reached for their weapons, Hamer and the others opened fire.
 The career of Bonnie and Clyde was over.

 For a time, it looked like the Texas Rangers were not going to last much longer than Bonnie and Clyde.
 Under Gov. Ferguson, Ranger commissions were easy to come by, and not all those handed a silver star were men whose character was worthy of the honor.
 Additionally, Ferguson appointed some 2,300 Special Rangers.
 A few of those were even ex-convicts.

 Under the new DPS, the Ranger force would consist of 36 men.
-Though smaller than it had been in years, the Texas Rangers would have for the first time in its history the benefits of a state-of -the-art crime laboratory, improved communications, and, perhaps most importantly, political stability.
-In name, the Rangers were 100 years old.
+Though smaller than it had been in years, the Texas Rangers would finally have the benefits of a state-of-the-art crime laboratory, improved communications, and, most importantly, political stability.
 With the creation of the DPS, the Rangers would have professionalism to match their tradition.

 Tom Hickman, a veteran Ranger, was named senior captain of the Rangers.
 The force was organized into five companies, each headed by a captain.

-Within a year of their incorporation into the DPS, the Texas Rangers got national publicity with the opening of the Texas Centennial Exposition at the State Fair grounds in Dallas.
+Within a year of their incorporation into the DPS, the Texas Rangers got national publicity with the opening of the Texas Centennial Exposition in 1936 at the State Fairgrounds in Dallas.
 The headquarters for Co.
-B was set up in a specially-built log building on the fair grounds.
+B was set up in a specially-built log building on the fairgrounds.
 Texas Rangers were seen in news reel footage in movie houses around the nation.

 World War II